Harley Academy

 The APPG acknowledging just how crucial it is for aesthetics practitioners to achieve a high standard of training and obtain a properly-regulated, accredited qualification is vindicating for many within the industry.

-We know many Harley Academy students who are doing everything the right way – completing recognised foundation training, becoming licensed, insured practitioners and investing in their future via up-skilling, whether this is through undertaking the Level 7 or tailored one-to-one injectables mentoring sessions.
+We know many Harley Academy trainees who are doing everything the right way – completing recognised Foundation Training, becoming licensed, insured practitioners and investing in their future via up-skilling, whether this is through undertaking the Level 7 Diploma or tailored one-to-one injectables mentoring sessions.
 They can feel deflated at the thought of having to compete against rogue practitioners whose expertise, products and safety cannot be assured but their prices are cheap and patients have not yet been sufficiently educated as to why this is.

 It does feel as if the tide may be turning, especially as the UK media have been getting on board and now regularly run stories illustrating the desperate need for change across the aesthetics industry.